 Enrolled in the District’s medical marijuana program, Ms. Barber secured the right under District law to obtain and use the medication that her doctor proposed.
 She found that medical marijuana significantly improved her condition, making her spasms less frequent and less painful.

 Like countless of medical marijuana patients throughout the country, Ms. Barber uses her medication responsibly.
 She has never come to work impaired or used medical marijuana on her employer’s property.
-She simply wants to be able to use medical marijuana at home and continue working as a sanitation worker—a position that involves raking leaves and trash from the city’s streets, but does not require her to operate machinery.
+She simply wanted to be able to use medical marijuana at home and continue working as a sanitation worker—a position that involves raking leaves and trash from the city’s streets, but does not require her to operate machinery.